bowman2001/perplexdoc/content/doc/appendix/german-punctuation/index.md

 Punctuation Keymap of the German Keyboard Layout for Ubuntu.
 {.p-first}<!--more-->

 Our personal keymap depends on the keyboard layout and the operating system.
 The punctuation signs for the usual German keyboard with Ubuntu Linux are convenient.
-As far as I know other Linux distributions ship with the same layout.
+As far as I know, other Linux distributions ship with the same layout.

 | Punctuation name     | Unicode |             Key combination |
 |:---------------------|:-------:|----------------------------:|